Let’s talk about dog poo

 Yellow

-Yellow poo can mean the food has passed too quickly through the gut to pick up any bile.
+Yellow dog poo can mean the food has passed too quickly through the gut to pick up any bile.
 (It’s the bile that makes it go brown).
 It can also be an indicator of other health problems such as pancreatitis or liver disease.

 Change your dog’s diet to something better quality and if his poo does not turn brown then speak to the vet.